 - Practice jumping to different sections.

-- Try ghosting the song on top of the keys while hearing the music in your head.
+- Try ghosting the song on top of the keys while audiating the music in your head.

 - Practice the song on a dead keyboard (with no volume) and hear the music in your head.